replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Updates the kotsadm base image to `debian:bullseye-slim` to resolve CVE-2022-29458 with high severity.

 ### Bug Fixes {#bug-fixes-1-91-0}
-* Fixes an issue where the app manager automatically redirected to the login page after a snapshot was restored successfully, which could have prevented users from knowing the outcome of the restore.
+* Fixes an issue where the admin console automatically redirected to the login page after a snapshot was restored successfully, which could have prevented users from knowing the outcome of the restore.

 ## 1.90.0